TariqRash/holbertonschool-shell/basics/README.md

 - `2-bring_me_home`: Changes the working directory to the users home directory
 - `3-listfiles`: Display current directory contents in a long format
 - `4-listmorefiles`: Display current directory contents, including hidden files, using the long format
+- `5-listfilesdigitonly`: Display current directory contents in long format with user and group IDs displayed numerically and hidden files